HSB-Demandas/auth-server/docs/frontend/user-journey/00-introduction.md

 - **Success Metrics**: How will we measure success?
 - **KPIs**: Key performance indicators

+### 2. **Personas**

+- **Primary User**:
+  - Role: Main user of the feature
+  - Goals: What they want to achieve
+  - Behaviors: How they interact with the system
+  - Pain Points: Common challenges
+  - Success Criteria: What defines success for them

+- **Secondary Users**:
+  - Role: Supporting users of the feature
+  - Goals: Secondary objectives
+  - Behaviors: Interaction patterns
+  - Pain Points: Common challenges
+  - Success Criteria: What defines success for them

 ### 3. **Stakeholder Roles**

 - **Product Owner**: